batshoun/README.md/README.md

 # 📖 Sami Batshoun - Scholarly Writing

-Welcome to my GitHub page!
+Welcome!
 Here, you'll find a collection of my scholarly writings on topics related to law, sociology, and political theory.
 Feel free to explore my work through the links below.

 ## ✍️ Featured Writings